Cardinals vs. Dodgers Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 29 hits with eight doubles, four home runs, 16 walks and 14 RBI.
-He's also stolen two bases.
+- Goldschmidt has 32 hits with 10 doubles, four home runs and 17 walks.
+He has driven in 14 runs with three stolen bases.

 Goldschmidt Recent Games